ygemici/osz/src/core/README.md

  - platform independent part
  - platform dependent part

 The C source files in this directory are the independent ones.
-Platform dependent code are organized in sub-directories, and may have .S assembler sources as well, at least start.S .
+[Platform dependent code](https://github.com/bztsrc/osz/blob/master/docs/porting.md) is organized in sub-directories, and have .S assembler sources as well, at least start.S .

 Files